 Expect that your targeted stakeholders and their priorities may change as your project progresses.

-Stakeholders who feel ignored have the potential to cause the most problems.
+As we mentioned above, stakeholders who feel ignored have the potential to cause the most problems.
 If you fail to appease local residents, their opposition could condemn your entire project.
-You could receive negative backlash from unhappy customers, or environmental concerns could halt your progress.
+You could also receive negative backlash from unhappy customers, or environmental concerns could halt your progress.

 Monitor your stakeholder interests closely and adapt your engagement strategy to make sure you’re keeping the right people happy.